Cynefin framework: Confusion

-The dark confusion domain in the centre represents situations where there is no clarity about which of the other domains apply (this domain has also been known as disordered in earlier versions of the. framework).
+The dark confusion domain in the centre represents situations where there is no clarity about which of the other domains apply (this domain has also been known as disordered in earlier versions of the framework).
 By definition it is hard to see when this domain applies.
 "Here, multiple perspectives jostle for prominence, factional leaders argue with one another, and cacophony rules", write Snowden and Boone.
 "The way out of this realm is to break down the situation into constituent parts and assign each to one of the other four realms.
 Leaders can then make decisions and intervene in contextually appropriate ways."

 Moving through domains

-As knowledge increases, there is a "clockwise drift" from chaotic through complex and complicated to simple.
-Similarly, a "buildup of biases", complacency or lack of maintenance can cause a "catastrophic failure": a clockwise movement from simple to chaotic, represented by the "fold" between those domains.
-There can be counter-clockwise movement as people die and knowledge is forgotten, or as new generations question the rules; and a counter-clockwise push from chaotic to simple can occur when a lack of order causes rules to be imposed suddenly.
+As knowledge increases, there is a "clockwise drift" from chaotic through complex and complicated to clear.
+Similarly, a "buildup of biases", complacency or lack of maintenance can cause a "catastrophic failure": a clockwise movement from clear to chaotic, represented by the "fold" between those domains.
+There can be counter-clockwise movement as people die and knowledge is forgotten, or as new generations question the rules; and a counter-clockwise push from chaotic to clear can occur when a lack of order causes rules to be imposed suddenly.

 Applications and reception

 Cynefin was used by its IBM developers in policy-making, product development, market creation, supply chain management, branding and customer relations.
 Later uses include analysing the impact of religion on policymaking within the George W. Bush administration, emergency management, network science and the military, the management of food-chain risks, homeland security in the United States, agile software development, and policing the Occupy Movement in the United States.

-It has also been used in health-care research, including to examine the complexity of care in the British National Health Service, the nature of knowledge in health care, and the fight against HIV/AIDs in South Africa.
+It has also been used in health-care research, including to examine the complexity of care in the British National Health Service, the nature of knowledge in health care, and the fight against HIV/AIDS in South Africa.
 In 2017 the RAND Corporation used the Cynefin framework in a discussion of theories and models of decision making.
 The European Commission has published a field guide to use Cynefin as a "guide to navigate crisis".

 Criticism of Cynefin includes that the framework is difficult and confusing, needs a more rigorous foundation, and covers too limited a selection of possible contexts.
 Another criticism is that terms such as known, knowable, sense, and categorize are ambiguous.